 Wireless earbuds have been game-changers when it comes to personal audio.
-Freed from the shackles of a smartphone, users can hit the gym, go running or simply go about their daily lives without fear of snagging an arm on a dangling cable.
+Freed from the shackles of a smartphone, users can hit the gym, go running or simply live their daily lives without fear of snagging an arm on a dangling cable.

-The good news is that even the best wireless earbuds (from in-ear wireless headphones to everything else) don't have to cost an arm and a leg, and you can find great wireless earphones for under $100.
+The good news is that even the best wireless earbuds (from in-ear wireless headphones to everything else) don't have to cost an arm and a leg, and you can find great wireless earphones for not a lot of money.
 To help make life easy and get you the best deal possible with the least amount of effort, we've compiled a list of the very best cheap wireless earbuds around that you can get for under $100.

 How to choose the best cheap wireless earbuds for you

 The most important thing to realize when choosing wireless (or true wireless) earbuds is that inevitably everyone's ears are going to be different, so a perfect fit for you may not be a perfect fit for someone else.
-When looking at the best wireless earbuds for under $100, you're generally going to have fewer tips you can swap between on your earbuds than you get with more expensive offerings, too.
+When looking at cheaper wireless earbuds, you're generally going to have fewer tips you can swap between on your earbuds than you get with more expensive offerings, too.

 Outside of fit, you're going to want to think about what kind of battery life you will need, if your wireless earbuds need to be water-resistant or sports-friendly, and if you want features like Active Noise Cancellation (ANC), touch controls or virtual assistant support.
-With cheaper earbuds, there are generally fewer features on offer so you'll usually have to pick and choose to an extent, though ANC is increasingly trickling down from a premium to a more mid-price level.
+With cheaper earbuds, there are generally fewer features on offer so you'll usually have to pick and choose to an extent, though ANC is increasingly trickling down from premium to more midrange and entry-level price points.

-Wireless earbuds routinely go on sale, too, so make sure you keep an eye on our best wireless earbuds deals page to see if you can snag a pair that usually go for over $100 for under it instead.
-There are lots of earbuds out there, so it's easy to feel overwhelmed, especially if you're looking for a good deal too, but we've got a list of the very best wireless earbuds under $100 for you to check out below...
+Wireless earbuds routinely go on sale, too, so make sure you keep an eye on our best wireless earbuds deals page to see if you can snag a pair with a big discount.
+There are lots of earbuds out there, so it's easy to feel overwhelmed, so hopefully our list below will be able to set you on the right path...

 Read the full Sony WF-C500 review